boyu29/boyu29.github.io/index.md

 My name is Boyu(博宇) Chen(陈).
 I am a second year master student in ECE department at [University of California, San Diego](https://www.ece.ucsd.edu/) and my academic track now is intelligent systems & robotics control.
 Before this I obtained my bachelor degree of engineering in electrical engineering from [Zhejiang University](http://www.zju.edu.cn).

 I have experiences in full-stack development, machine learning, natual language processing.
 I am now actively seeking full-time jobs in software development.
-For more information, may you refer to my [resume](/CV_BoyuChen.pdf).
+For more information, may you refer to my [resume](/Boyu_Chen_CV.pdf).

+### Professional Experience

+#### iFLYTEK Co., Ltd.

 <!-- You can use the [editor on GitHub](https://github.com/boyu29/boyu29.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.